FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/README.md

 The bootstrap window displays the current operating system description to confirm cross-platform execution.
 Dependency injection wires the application, main window, and view-model using `Microsoft.Extensions.Hosting`.

 An embedded simulation sample is parsed at startup and the window prints the ordered provider graph so contributors can verify the new configuration loader logic without additional tooling.
+The shell also exposes a simulation control bar (NX-043) that provides play/pause, scrub, and playback rate controls alongside combo boxes for selecting the source and mode for each routed stream.

 ## Testing